CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill that provides actionable, concrete guidance for working with the AI SDK.
-Its strongest aspects are the clear workflow sequences with validation steps (typecheck, doc verification) and excellent progressive disclosure through well-organized references.
-The main weakness is some verbosity in the Critical section that could be tightened without losing clarity.
+This is a well-structured skill that provides clear, actionable guidance for working with the AI SDK.
+Its greatest strengths are the concrete commands, clear workflow sequences with validation steps (typecheck), and good progressive disclosure through well-referenced supporting files.
+The main weakness is slight verbosity in the 'Critical' section, though the emphasis is understandable given the risk of using outdated APIs.

 DimensionReasoningScore